PokemonAutomation/Microcontroller/Wiki/Programs/NintendoSwitch/PABotBase.md

 Pokémon Automation Bot Base (PABotBase) is the program used by all the [Computer-Control programs](https://github.com/PokemonAutomation/ComputerControl).

-You shouldn't have to compile this program yourself since the SerialPrograms package has this pre-compiled.
+You shouldn't have to compile this program yourself since the ComputerPrograms package has this pre-compiled.

 <img src="images/PABotBase-0.png">